Kevokali/Kelvin-Techie-Kirui/README.md

 ### 🌍 Hey there, I'm Kelvin Kirui! 🚀

 **Geospatial Engineer | GIS & AI Enthusiast | Web Developer**
+> "Geospatial intelligence isn’t just about understanding the world; it’s about redefining how we see it." 🔍🌍

 🔭 Passionate about **mapping the world** using GIS, remote sensing, and AI.
 💡 Combining **geospatial technology & web development** with Next.js, Python, and JavaScript.